visnudeva/Hyprland-dot-files/README.md

 - Kanada cursors (red cursor)
 - Kripton gtk-theme
 - Nordic-Folders icons
+- Ly - a TUI display manager (a graphical login program and session manager)

 It is fully fonctionnnal but with unused code bits because i am still playing with it adding and removing things.